masonville17/qbittorrent_nox_ipvanish/README.md

 - **OpenVPN with IpVanish**: Secure and private connection using OpenVPN and IpVanish as the VPN service provider.
 Simply change the hardcoded download URI to use a different ovpn-compliant provider's config bundle.

 ## Configuration
+be sure to fill out your ```pass``` file, with the first line containing your IpVanish username and second line containing your IpVanish password.

 You can customize the setup by filling out `exclude_countries` with any 2-letter country codes you'd like to remove from the downloaded/expanded `configs.zip` file.
 This allows for more control over the VPN configuration and server selection.